-The engine trouble warning light will come on when the key is turned to "ON" and the start switch is pushed, but this does not indicate a malfunction.
+The engine trouble warning light and ABS warning light may come on when the key is turned to "ON" and the start switch is pushed, but this does not indicate a malfunction.

-Hazard switch "△"
+Hazard switch "≜"

 With the key in the "ON" or "p∈" position, use this switch to turn on the hazard lights (simultaneous flashing of all turn signal lights).